mavryk-network/LIGO/gitlab-pages/docs/advanced/entrypoints-contracts.md

 </Syntax>

-## Tezos-specific Built-ins
+## Mavryk-specific Built-ins

-A LIGO smart contract can query part of the state of the Tezos blockchain by means of built-in values.
+A LIGO smart contract can query part of the state of the Mavryk blockchain by means of built-in values.
 In this section you will find how those built-ins can be utilised.